 09 Oct Ready for the social media firestorm

 Social media firestorms threaten brands all over the world, if a brand makes a theologically insensitive comment, offend minorities or break political taboos through negligence.
 In some growth markets around the world, this risk is significantly higher than in Europe or the US because of greater cultural and religious diversity and countless local sensitivities, so that the number of stumbling blocks is greater from the outset.
 According to the Duden, a “shitstorm” is a “storm of indignation in a medium of communication on the Internet, sometimes accompanied by insulting statements”.
-Niklas Schaffmeister (Managing Partner Globeone) and Florian Haller (CEO Serviceplan Group) explain why crisis preparation should be part of the brand strategy in international brand building – all details on that can be found in our new Springer publication “Successful brand building in the large emerging markets”.
+Niklas Schaffmeister (Managing Partner Globeone) and Florian Haller (CEO Serviceplan Group) explain why crisis preparation should be part of the brand strategy in international brand building process – all details on that can be found in our new Springer publication “Successful brand building in the large emerging markets”.

 Social media firestorm examples

 One of the most spectacular social media firestorm of its kind was the public destruction of a Maserati Quattroporte in the eastern Chinese coastal city of Qingdao.
 The owner destroyed his luxury vehicle during a car show directly in front of the exhibition halls.
 The reason, in his opinion, was the poor customer service provided by the local dealer.
 The Qingdao Morning Post reported that the owner of the sports car was so angry because damage to one of the doors had not been properly repaired and the car dealer’s employees had left scratches on the luxury car.
 Maserati published a statement on Sina Weibo in which the customer’s decision to destroy a copy of this world-famous car brand “out of sensationalism” was described as “regrettable”.

 Speed matters and the CEO needs to step in during a social media firestorm